zplayads/specification-for-H5-playable-creative/Playable ads API for SDK with HTML (iOS).md

 > This method is necessary

 - #### window.webkit.messageHandlers.video.postMessage("video_did_end_loading");
-This method should be called in order to inform SDK that a video finishes with loading, when the HTML of game page detects that the video finishes with loading.
+This method should be called in order to inform SDK that the assets finishes with loading, when the HTML of game page detects that the assets finishes with loading.
 For example:
 ```js
 function yourFun(){
     ...